thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 *Damn it!
 They anticipated me verifying my bank activity?
 They proved their point even further.*

 *What am I missing?* Right.
-They know what you are doing, so you shuffled around house and unplug the security cams.
+They know what you are doing, so you shuffled around the house and unplugged the security cams.

 *But what if this is exactly what they want me to do?
-To go online and binge and do nothing?*
+To go online and unplug my cctv?*
 You started to get very frustrated.
 How many levels of *I know that you know that I know that you know...* is going on here?

 "I know you are frustrated.
 Nothing is going to happen to your money at least.
 Right?"

 *Right, I've locked all my cards.
 Oh shit.
-All they wanted me to do is to simply sign in my bank account on the PC!*
+All they wanted me to do is signing in my bank account on the PC!*
 *I walked right in their trap.
-There must be a keylogger.
-Now they might already know my password god damn it!*
+There must be a keylogger!*

-"I know your password since forever.
-But you set up 2-step verification so it shouldn't matter."
+"I know your password.
+Two years ago you changed it from (*******) to (*******).
+But there is a 2-step verification so it shouldn't matter."

 *Right, my phone is here.
 They aren't going to do anything without it.*

 "Think.
 If I am a scammer, why would I risk hanging around chatting nonsense like this?"
-"That is just more footprints.
+"That is just leaving more footprints.
 Scammers don't work like that.
 They are busy, their hit rate is very low.
 They move on.
 Moreover, you are neither an easy nor worthy target."

 *Okay, that make sense...*

-"Look, I am indeed the god you talked about in your blog post.
+"Look, I am the god you talked about in your blog post.
 Or should I say, the creator?"

 "The discoverer." - You broke your own silence. *because such god have no say in how the universe unfolds after its creation.*

 "Right, that one.
 But I am now actively creating its future, correct?"

 ...
 "Correct." - You resigned.
 This is something new.
 Your curiosity got the better of you.

+"Actually, I've got an idea.
+I am now going to guess your 5-digit number.
+Is that your ultimate test?"

+"what now?" - *I'm so so lost!*

+"Just do it.
+Remember to commit before texting, make a call if that's what you prefer."

+.. *Okay.
+The ultimate test.
+What's so special about 5-digits?
+Some mathematical tricks?*
+*There is absolutely no way.
+Alright, let's make this quick, my ultimate test is, suprise suprise!
+A 6-digit number: 172533.*
+You typed into the phone "Committed.
+Make a gue.." and a new text comes in before you even finished.

+"That's 172533."

+You hear a high pitch ring behind your ears.
+Your heart skipped a beat.
+That's when you know you are absolutely shocked and terrified.
+As if a ghost has just appeared in front of your eyes.

+The panick starts to set in.
+You know you aren't going to rationalize this away .. no more.
+The evidence is now too many.

+*Calm down.
+This is it.
+It's not a dream.
+They got you.
+Whatever this thing claimed to be, it has to be crazy advanced science.*

+*How did the person do it?
+Think of it.. they did predicted the future before... by rerunning the universe.*

+*So they simply went back and had this same conversation all over?
+No, the seeding is at Big Bang.
+So they fast forwarded 14 billion years all over.*

+You started to feel an immense sadness.
+Yes, you have long rationally came to terms with determinism, that all your thoughts and actions are determined.
+All is governed by physical laws.
+The universe might be chaotic and hard to predict, but setting things over and everything will unfolds the same way.
+Yet, this is the first time you've actually experienced such philosophical predictions.
+Cold, hard reality cuts deep and it hurts.
+And even this train of thoughts will repeat if the person reboot your universe once more.

+By rebooting, they truly have the immense power to know both the past *and* the future.

+No time to wilt now.
+You have to press on.
+What is the purpose of this sudden first contact?

+*Now is the time to find out.*

+You called the number.

+"So M, you're a believer now?"

+"I'm scared."

+"I'm friendly and I need your help."

+"And I'm not calling you god, or creator, or whatever."

+"I don't like that either.
+I could have avoided that word, but too bad that's what we used last time and I have to follow the script..."

+"I know I know.
+Makes sense...
+So you got a name?"

+"Akira"

+"Japanese?"

+"No. "

 --------------------------